TosbackCgusBridge-Bot/CGUs-versions/Ebaumsworld/Privacy Policy.md

+*   VIDEO Stinky Cheese
+*   HALLOWNEED BLOG Halloween...
+*   CONTEST GALLERY eBaum's World Halloween Costume Contest
+*   VIDEO Killer Fish
+*   VIDEO Guys Reel In Shark On The Beach
+*   VIDEO Deer VS Skater
-*   VIDEO Best Homemade Dinosaur Ever
+*   VIDEO Pedestrian Nearly Has Legs Crushed
 *   WEIRD DANCERS GALLERY World's Worst Dance Crews
-*   VIDEO Rubik's Cube Solved By Lego!
+*   VIDEO Log Crossing Epic Fail
-*   CONTEST GALLERY eBaum's World Halloween Costume Contest
-*   VIDEO Cam Zink Canyon Gap Jump Crash
+*   GALLERY Space Shuttle On The Streets Of LA
+*   VIDEO Travis Snider Makes Amazing Catch
 *   VIDEO Kid Rock &.
 Pam Anderson Yell at Paparazzi
-*   VIDEO Slow Mo: Molotov Cocktail Against House
-*   MOVIE PRESIDENTS BLOG Hollywood's Greatest Presidents
-*   VIDEO Creek Jump Fail
-*   VIDEO Woman Tells Chris Matthews Obama Is Communist
-*   COMMUNITY GAME Neckbeard Basement Escape
-*   VIDEO Man With Press Pass Trolls Fox News
 *   DEMOLITION!
 PARTNER Cedar Point's Space Spiral Demolition
-*   VIDEO Incredible 67-Yard Field Goal
+*   VIDEO Robot On A Tightrope
+*   VIDEO Teacher Gets Ass Kicked By 1st Grader
+*   MOVIE PRESIDENTS BLOG Hollywood's Greatest Presidents
+*   VIDEO 7 Year Old Blind Prodigy Shocks Jazz World
-*   VIDEO Bus Driver Uppercuts Girl - Cartoon Version
+*   VIDEO Female Driver Fails at Parking
+*   VIDEO Baby Hates Cat Sounds
-*   VIDEO Junk Dealer Returns $114,000
+*   VIDEO Track Drifting Fail
 *   GOOD &.
 BAD LUCK BLOG Lesser Known Superstitions
-*   VIDEO Female Driver Fails at Parking
-*   VIDEO Kid Licks Subway Railing For 1 Dollar
-*   VIDEO NFL Replacement Refs - In Memoriam
 *   CUBE MAPPING PARTNER 3D Cube Mapping Demo
+*   VIDEO Pitiful Escape Attempt
-*   VIDEO Alabama Lineman Suplex's Missouri Player
+*   VIDEO Behind the Finger
-*   VIDEO Police Beat Young Teens In Madrid Spain
-*   OBAMA OR NOBAMA BLOG Obama and Hitler: A Comparative Analysis

 Privacy Policy Viumbe, LLC. ("Viumbe") respects your privacy.
 This policy explains the privacy practices of Viumbe website and the following websites owned and operated by Viumbe and included therein: EbaumsWorld.com, YourDailyMedia.com, and Celebremix.com (together will be referred to as: "Viumbe Websites") and Viumbe's products, software, data feeds, and services offered to you on, from or through the Viumbe Websites (collectively the "Service").
 It describes the ways Viumbe collects and uses your personal information on the Service and the rights and options available to you with respect to your information.